Fusarium wilt is a widespread plant disease caused by the fungus known as fusarium oxysporum which inhabits the soil.

 Next, you would place the plant in a bucket of the fungicidal solution prepared according to package directions.
 Once treatment is finished, repot using entirely new and clean soil and container.

-Fighting Fusarium is an ongoing battle.
-You must never let your guard down.
+Fusarium treatment is an ongoing battle.
+You must never let your guard down during fusarium wilt treatment.